phunanon/Insitux/README.md

 $ code --install-extension insitux.insitux-syntax
 ```
 ### `ix` environment operations

+The Node Insitux REPL/environment has operations in addition to pure Insitux.

 ```clj
 ;Execute the entry.ix file of a cloned repository from the .ix directory ;Or execute the [alias].ix file from the .ix directory